springernature/vpat/nature.md

 <br><br>
 Links and icons may use colour to indicate hover or active states.
 These are supplemented with visible focus rings and/or text decoration underlines and/or luminosity differences per WAI techniques <a href="https://www.w3.org/WAI/WCAG21/Techniques/general/G183">G183</a> and <a href="https://www.w3.org/WAI/WCAG21/Techniques/css/C15">C15</a>.
 <br><br>
-Some complex images supplied by submission authors may rely on colour as the only visual means of understanding information.
+Some complex images supplied by authors who publish with us may rely on colour as the only visual means of understanding information.
 Examples may include images of charts, graphs, or maps.
 Generally, these images are used to supplement text content.
 </td>
 </tr>
 <tr valign="top">